aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/field-features-supported-on-epub-export/_index.md

 Fields are supported in the model.
 To check if these fields can be updated check the import section.

-Even if a field can be updated, most fields are exported if they are up-to-date by MS Word. i.e if you import a doucment and export it with a field as it is then it will appear properly in the output format.
+Even if a field can be updated, most fields are exported if they are up-to-date by MS Word. i.e if you import a document and export it with a field as it is then it will appear properly in the output format.

 Fields with custom field codes (a field code modified to represent something different than a normal field) are retained as they are when converting to other Word document formats.
 These fields are lost when exporting to ODT.

-When saving to rendered formats such as PDF, XPS or image some fields may be automatically updated as a part of page layout.
+When saving to rendered formats such as PDF, XPS or image some fields may be automatically updated as a part of the page layout.

 Fields are output as plain text in HTML.
 Only field result is exported.

 {{% /alert %}}

-##### **Field Codes**
+## **Field Codes**

 Fields are output as plain text in HTML.
 Only field result is exported.